-In words, a zero (resp. each one) at site $x$ in configuration $\eta$ turns into a one (resp. a zero) at rate $(1-q)$ (resp. $q$), provided the constraint is satisfied at $x$, \emph{i.e.} $c_x(\eta)=1$.
-This process satisfies the detailed balance property w.r.t. $\mu$ the product Bernoulli measure on $\lbrace 0,1\rbrace^{\Z^d}$ of parameter $1-q$, so it is reversible.
+In words, a zero (resp., each one) at site $x$ in configuration $\eta$ turns into a one (resp., a zero) at rate $(1-q)$ (resp., $q$), provided the constraint is satisfied at $x$, that is, $c_x(\eta)=1$.
+This process satisfies the detailed balance property w.r.t. $\mu$ the product Bernoulli measure on $\lbrace0,1\rbrace^{\Z^d}$ of parameter $1-q$, so it is reversible.